noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [...]

-Isis-san, looking happy as she leans her body to me...Feeling the anxiety of the loneliness she held in her heart, I pinch my own thighs as hard as I can with the hand that isn’t held by Isis-san.
+Isis-san, looking happy as she leans her body to me...
+Feeling the anxiety of the loneliness she held in her heart, I pinch my own thighs as hard as I can with the hand that isn’t held by Isis-san.

 The emotions Isis-san held are so pure and beautiful.
 Just wanting to be in touch with others, wishing to feel their warmth...